inkVerb/VIP/201-shell/Lesson-12.md

 *Some older Linux distros not supported*

+Learn more at the [alsamixer manual page](https://linux.die.net/man/1/alsamixer)

 ___

 # The Take

+- `alsamixer` controls audio volume from the terminal

 ## **more, less, head & tail** display the contents of a file in small amounts
 - `more`